Tips for Overcoming Management Challenges

 Challenge #1: That’s not my job.

 Have you ever watched a member of your staff see a problem, and not even try to solve it?
 Are your employees regularly at odds with each other?
-Do you have to pull teeth to get people to follow even the simplest policies?
+Do you feel like you’re having the pull teeth just to get people to follow even the simplest policies?

 Challenge #2: I don’t know how.